-With Brexit now in full effect, UK citizens no longer benefit from European rights.
+With the Brexit withdrawal agreement now in full effect, British citizens no longer benefit from previous European rights.
 But what does it mean concretely?
-Not being an EU citizen anymore equals reduced mobility and administrative constraints to live, study and travel to Europe.
-For UK citizens seeking to obtain an EU passport after Brexit, there are solutions.
-The Malta Citizenship by Investment program is an excellent opportunity to broaden your horizons and maintain links with Europe.
-In this guide we take you through everything there is to know about Brexit and Malta citizenship.
+Not being a citizen of the European Union anymore equals reduced mobility and administrative constraints to live, study, and travel in Europe.
+Nevertheless, there is a way to enjoy EU rights post Brexit and Malta might just be the way.

-Malta Citizenship by Investment program
+- Malta Citizenship by Naturalization program

-Benefits of getting Malta citizenship after Brexit
+- Benefits of getting Malta citizenship

 Benefit from a great healthcare system

-Contact Global Citizen Solutions today
+Contact Global Citizen Solutions Today

-Can I get EU citizenship after Brexit?
+Can I get European citizenship after Brexit?

 How can I get a Maltese passport?